Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - `project: 'calculator-app'` gives the scan a readable project name.
 - `path: '.'` scans the repository root.
 - `format: 'ALL'` generates multiple report formats.
-- `--failOnCVSS 7` sets the failure threshold to high severity.
+- `--failOnCVSS 7` sets the failure threshold to high severity and will fail the job when any vulnerability has CVSS ≥ 7. [web:145][web:154]
 - `--disableOssIndex` suppresses the Sonatype OSS Index analyzer warning for this beginner-friendly demo.

-The reports are uploaded even if the scan fails, which is important for teaching and debugging.
+The reports are uploaded even if the scan fails, which is important for teaching and debugging. [web:145][web:148]

 For this guide, the SCA workflow intentionally uses NVD-based sources only.
-That keeps setup simple and avoids Sonatype credential management in a beginner lab.
+That keeps setup simple and avoids Sonatype credential management in a beginner lab. [web:148]

 If you previously saw a warning like `Sonatype OSS Index Analyzer disabled due to missing credentials`, this README now avoids that noise by explicitly disabling the OSS Index analyzer in the workflow arguments.
-That warning is not a fatal error, but disabling the analyzer makes the demo cleaner and easier to teach.
+That warning is not a fatal error, but disabling the analyzer makes the demo cleaner and easier to teach. [web:145]

 ---